Casablanca - Michael Curtiz - Humphrey Bogart - Claude Rains - Paul Henreid - Ingrid Bergman - Rick - Captain Reynaud - Victor Laszlo - Ilsa Lund

 Idiot’s Delight – Chance reunion of couple in wartime; theme song that bridges relationship; assortment of characters representing humanity

-The Maltese Falcon – Largely overlapping cast; valuable object as a MacGuffin
+The Maltese Falcon – Overlapping cast; valuable object as a MacGuffin; Humphrey Bogart’s character turns away a woman he loves at the end

 Holiday Inn – Expression of American values early in World War II; insight into sense of time